 As the months and years went by it became ardently clear that Bernard was simply a small human, like a miniaturized version of who he might otherwise have been.
 When Helen expressed her concerns to the family doctor, Bernard was tested for various inherited genetic syndromes and metabolic disorders, but the results showed nothing awry.

-As soon as he was crawling, Bernard started to hide from Helen; she loved to tell the story of the first time this happened too.
-How she’d become completely hysterical, and jumped to the illogical conclusion that Bernard had somehow been abducted.
+As soon as he was crawling, Bernard started to hide from Helen; she loved to tell the story of the first time this happened also.
+How she’d become completely hysterical and jumped to the illogical conclusion that Bernard had been abducted.

-The nice police officer who came to the house in answer to Helen's panicked phone call had spied Bernard’s booties sticking out from under the living room curtains, where he was sound asleep, a thumb firmly in his mouth and a smile firmly on his face.
-By the time he was standing and walking about, Helen was used to Bernard disappearing so she no longer fretted when he was nowhere to be found.
+The nice police officer who came to the house in answer to Helen's panicked phone call had spied Bernard’s booties sticking out from under the living room curtains, where he was sound asleep, one thumb lodged firmly in his mouth, and a broad smile lodged firmly on his face.
+By the time he was standing and walking about, Helen was used to Bernard disappearing, so she no longer fretted when he was nowhere to be found.
 Helen had, however, insisted that Bernard’s father, Stewart, install a tall security fence all around the house just to be sure that Bernard didn’t wander off into traffic.

 Bernard quickly developed his favorite hiding places.
 These depended on the time of day, the time of year, and the weather.
-There was the closet under the stairs, which was musty, and smelled of old books and cleaning products; there was the back of the kitchen pantry—an early favorite—which smelled of onions and spices; there was the nook beside the washer in the laundry, which was narrow and damp, and full of lint; in the summer, Bernard could frequently be found in a dark corner at the rear of the garden shed, the smell of freshly mown grass and manure permeating the air.
+There was the closet under the stairs, which was musty and smelled of old books and cleaning products; there was the back of the kitchen pantry—an early favorite—which smelled of onions and spices; there was the nook beside the washer in the laundry which was narrow, damp, and full of lint; in the summer, Bernard could frequently be found in a dark corner at the rear of the garden shed, the smell of freshly mown grass and manure permeating the air.

 Bernard's inner world had always been with him; he couldn't ever remember it not being there.
 This inner realm felt somehow safe and comforting to Bernard, unlike the outside world, which mostly felt uninviting, and quite often frankly threatening.
 Also unlike the outside world, in his inner world Bernard had friends.
-Friends who understood him, and who didn’t have expectations about who Bernard should be, or how he should behave.
-As he grew older Bernard slowly came to realize that other people didn’t share this vivid inner dimension, or have virtual friends as he did, and he started to feel more and more different from his peers.
+Friends who understood him and who didn’t have expectations about who Bernard should be or how he should behave.
+As he grew older,090- Bernard slowly came to realize that other people didn’t share this vivid inner dimension or have virtual friends like he did, and he started to feel more and more different from his peers.
 Bernard essentially had nothing in common with other children his own age, so he generally had nothing to do with them.

 Helen McCall died suddenly and unexpectedly just a few weeks after Bernard moved away from home to attend university, not long after his eighteenth birthday.
 Bernard never did discover Helen’s official cause of death, but it was clear to everyone who knew her that she’d died from a broken heart.
 The first emotion Bernard felt when he heard the news was relief.